 A company can recruit a top-performing sales team, but if the brand is perceived as low value, doesn’t have a tiebreaker, or doesn’t measure up to or surpass the competition in some way in the minds of its salespeople, the company will never grow to its full potential.
 If you suspect this may be an issue at your company, consider taking the following steps with your salespeople to determine how to create a brand your entire company can believe in.

-- Ask each of them to explain how they feel about what they are selling.
+- Ask each salesperson to explain how s/he feels about what they are selling.
 This can be an intimidating question, so to ensure candid feedback, let them know that you need to know so that you can make their job easier and help them win more business.
 If your salespeople are in any way incentivized based on their sales, they will be more than happy to share their thoughts with you.

 - Seek their opinions on how your company supports their efforts with things such as:

 - Training – What does your training program look like?
 Do you have one?
 Does your brand provide your salespeople with a tiebreaker that repositions your competitors as second best?